Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ScNrW0Th3wg.md

 ### Transcript

-> to hold down there will gas be an update for you mean i was going to insert a fart joke but i like i'm too bad um gas is already in the game right you already have the gas pillars just walk into those and you have gas gas
+> to hold down there will gas be an update for you mean i was going to insert a fart joke but i like i'm too bad, gas is already in the game right you already have the gas pillars just walk into those and you have gas gas